 - Tips about social media using blog post content (10 required)

 - National Dates happening throughout the month (3 dates)

-BONUS TIP: We create a project in Asana called ‘Content Library’ – here is where we list ideas, timely updates, national dates, and sourced content like quotes etc. This is content gathered throughout the month.
+BONUS TIP: We create a project in Asana called ‘Content Library’ – here is where we list ideas, timely updates, national dates, and sourced content like quotes, etc. This is content gathered throughout the month.
 We already have a bank of pre-approved content which saves time hunting endlessly for the right content.
 This is great when working with a team too.

 Draft Text in Asana

 When you use the social media calendar template from Asana, you are presented with a list view, this is just one of the options.
-You can toggle between different layouts like board view (like Trello) timelines, calendar and more.
+You can toggle between different layouts like board view (like Trello) timelines, calendars, and more.
 Start with a list view, we use this when mapping out content and drafting captions.
-Use a section labelled ‘unscheduled’ or ‘Drafts’ to start creating your posts, this acts as a ‘work in progress section’.
+Use a section labeled ‘unscheduled’ or ‘Drafts’ to start creating your posts, this acts as a ‘work in progress section’.

 Blog posts are always a good one to start with, it makes social media content creation a breeze.